 As we reach these consumers, we want them to understand that TABASCO® stands for more than just “hot” sauce.
 We often say, “It’s more than just hot,” and it really is.
 When you buy TABASCO® brand products, you are getting five generations of commitment to quality standards and excellence in production.

-Our commitment to you as we go forward is to continue our sustainability journey, to develop new and innovative ways to measure our impacts and to manage those impacts to increase deficiency and reduce our overall influence on the environment.
+Our commitment to you as we go forward is to continue our sustainability journey, to develop new and innovative ways to measure our impacts and to manage those impacts to reduce our overall influence on the environment.

 At McIlhenny Company, we see a future that is bright and full of opportunities.
 But those opportunities are only possible if we are good stewards of our natural resources, so that they will be here for generations to come.